Medieval and Modern Languages

-The Faculty of Medieval and Modern Languages is one of the world’s leading centres for the study of European language, literature and culture and attracts outstanding students, academics, and researchers from across the globe.
+The Faculty of Medieval and Modern Languages at Oxford is one of the world’s leading centres for the study of multiple literatures and cultures in one of the biggest and most vibrant languages faculties in the world.

 These literatures embrace over a thousand years of human experience and invention, encompass both the formation of traditions and the wildest of innovation, and offer spaces for imaginative experiments in making, shaping, and representing worlds, identities, pasts, and futures.